+Are you an educator, parent, or another professional who seeks to better serve struggling students?
 Do you want to help students discover a love of learning?
-Are you an educator who seeks to better serve struggling students?
 This important area of study will give you a foundation in assessment, diagnosis, and intervention techniques to help children and adults who have various types of learning challenges.

 Built for working professionals, the program has a flexible format and schedule.
 Students may also gain clinical practice experience at local schools and clinics, including HNU and at the Raskob Learning Institute and Day School, an award-winning on-campus facility dedicated to serving students with learning differences.

 Students with at least 3 years of special education experience and a Preliminary Level I Education Specialist Mild/Moderate Credential or equivalent may enter HNU's Accelerated Educational Therapy Certificate Program.

 Where a Certificate in Educational Therapy can take you

 Graduates of this program pursue exciting opportunities to combine private practice with school-based work in independent schools.